 I Hit My Boyfriend, Now What Do I Do?

 You can promise your boyfriend that you won't hit him again if that promise feels right for you and him.
 But even more important than stating a promise is to commit to yourself that you will not hit him again.
 Promises can be broken if the one making them hasn't made the goal a personal mission.
-If you haven't made your goal to stop domestic violence, you won't follow through with this, and more will get hurt.
-Doing this may require you carefully drawing out a plan.
-Also, you may need to consult BetterHelp to support you and help with counseling.
+Doing this may require that you carefully draw out a plan.
+Also, you may need to consult a therapist or mentor to support you and hold you accountable for your new goals.

 Be Aware of Emotions and Violent Urges